department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/page-titles-and-section-titles.md

 ## Section titles

-Section and subsection titles (also sometimes called headers and subheads) help organize the page into scannable, user-friedly chunks.
-They should provide clear guide posts and bring people deeper into the content.
+Section and subsection titles (also sometimes called headers and subheads) help organize the page into scannable, user-friendly chunks.
+They should provide clear guideposts and bring people deeper into the content.

 - Structure section titles with H2s and subsections with H3s, and so on.
 This provides a natural hierarchy for your content, and helps SEO.